cloudmesh-community/book/chapters/doc/piazza.md

 We are using Piazza in a curated fashion.
 This means that we try to file posts into folders and delete messages that are not relevant or do not provide any additional information.
-IT also means that if you see an error in the post that students and instructors should improve it.
-THis may include spelling errors.
+It also means that if you see an error in the post that students and instructors have provided, you should improve it.
+This may include spelling errors.

-As part of this we are introducing a number of folders.
+As part of the curation we are introducing a number of folders.
-THe folders may vary from class and we can add new folders if needed.
+The folders may vary from class and we can add new folders if needed.
 Please let us know.

 We provide next a list of example folders that we have used in